 - The operating system's screensaver is turning on, preventing the capture of the operating system in a ready state.

 1. Mount a local virtualization of the affected server from the Datto appliance's GUI.
 Set the virtualization's resource allocation to 1 CPU core and 2 GB of RAM.
 Start the virtualization, and observe the amount of time the VM takes to boot to the Windows login screen.

 3. Stop and unmount the virtualization.
 Navigate to the Protect → Configure Agent Settings tab of the Datto GUI.
 Adjust the amount of time the virtual machine needs to wait before taking a screenshot using the Screenshot Verification drop-down shown in Figure 2.

 6. Force a new screenshot verification, and observe the results.

-If adjusting the verification and screensaver times does not resolve the issue, you can change the Virtualization Video Controller to the 'Cirrus' setting on Datto appliances running Ubuntu 16.04.
+If adjusting the verification and screensaver times does not resolve the issue, you can change the Virtualization Video Controller to the 'Cirrus' setting.
 This setting is found on the Remote Web, at Protect → Configure Agent Settings → Advanced, as shown in Figure 3.

 Figure 4: Virtualization Video Controller selector (click to enlarge)

 If the production machine has pending Windows updates, this state will be replicated to all snapshots taken of it from the time the updates became available until the time that they are installed.
 This can cause screenshots of the protected system to appear blank, because the pending Windows updates are attempting to install in the virtual environment, causing the boot process of the screenshot VM to take longer than usual to complete.

 To correct this issue, you can install the pending Windows updates on the production machine and take a new backup.
 Alternatively, you can increase the Additional Wait Time setting for the protected system to allow the agent more time to boot fully before your Datto appliance attempts screenshot verification.